 Find out more on the Scottish Government Environment, natural resources and agriculture strategic research webpage.

-Examples of key Scottish Government Policies that influence or are influenced by soils include:
+Examples of key Scottish Government policy areas that influence or are influenced by soils include:

 Most of the Scottish Government’s Rural and Environment Science and Analytical Services Division (RESAS) funded research is carried out by the Scottish Environment, Food and Agriculture Research Institutes (SEFARI), Centres of Expertise and Higher Education Institutes as part of the Strategic Research Portfolio.